Marksss/AndroidAutoSwitcher/README.md

 as.startSwitcher(); // If you have set autoStart true, this is not needed.
 ```
 ### Switching Strategy
-You can easily customize swtiching animations you like through SwitchStrategy.
+You can easily customize swtiching animations you like with SwitchStrategy.
 It supports both Animation and ObjectAnimator.
 Here are some builders of SwitchStrategy I have offered as follows.

  - AnimationStrategyBuilde:
  customize your own animation with Animation;